arfar/magic_finder/README.md

 ### Once You Install and Updating the Database
 Go to the [Scryfall Bulk Download](https://scryfall.com/docs/api/bulk-data) page and download the Oracle Cards file.
 Should be 150MB-ish.

-If you're using `rofi` then use `magic_finder_update_with_rofi.sh` to find the file, or use `magic_finder --update <LOCATION_OF_FILE>` where `<LOCATION_OF_FILE>` is where you downloaded the file to.
+If you're using `rofi` then use `magic_finder_update_with_rofi.sh` to find the file, or use `magic_finder_cli --update <LOCATION_OF_FILE>` where `<LOCATION_OF_FILE>` is where you downloaded the file to.
 From there, it should Just Work (TM).
 If not, try updating this repo.
 If it still doesn't work, log a ticket.
 It's probably going to something with Scryfall updating their schema that I haven't accounted for.
 Alternatively, run `COMMAND --update <path to file>` where `<path to file>` is the full path to where you downloaded the file.

 NOTE: Updating *will* delete the previous db - that shouldn't be a problem though, because you shouldn't use that unless you really know what you're doing.